invidian/secure-and-reproducible-arch-linux/README.md

 With all dependencies from the internet pulled, we can now reboot to make sure our OS has not been tampered and to make sure we stay in offline mode.

-Before you boot, unplug your Ethernet cable to make sure you don't get network configured automatically.
+Before you boot, ensure your Ethernet cable is unplugged to make sure you don't get network configured automatically.

 After the reboot, mount the temporary volume, unpack this repository and continue following the instruction.